Capitol Reef Photography Guide: Best Photo Spots In Fruita

 10 Best Photography Spots In Fruita

-The good news is you can easily visit many of these photography locations in one day because they are very close together.
+It’s located along Highway 24 which is directly part of the Mighty 5 circuit.
+And the good news is you can easily visit most of these photography locations in one day because they are very close together.
+We’ve littered this guide with photos so you know exactly what to expect.

-So without further ado here are the best photography spots in the Fruita District of Capitol Reef:
+Without further ado, here are the best photography spots in the Fruita District of Capitol Reef:

 Entrance sign for Capitol Reef National Park